padelis/aws-notes/docs/Lambda_Concepts.md

 ## Pricing

 - Number of requests (1m requests $0.20)
-- Duration price depends on the amount of memory allocated
+- Duration Price depends on the amount of Memory allocated

 ## So cool